aokumo21/pglPxt/README.md

     )
 )

 // Max of 16 config things.
-Can be increased by modifying pglCfg.ts if required.
+Can be increased by modifying pgl.ts if required.

 pgl.run(gameVer, gameAuthor, bootToConfig?)
 // Replace gameVer with the version of your program. e.g. "v1.0.0"